If generative AI is the answer, what is the question?: Foundations of Generative AI

 In some cases, it might be possible to get to the desired answer just by using the right prompts.
 For example, adding ``let's think step by step" to a prompt can help LLMs solve reasoning tasks much better than a standard prompt~\cite{kojima2022large}.
 But for harder tasks, a generative models might need further training phases often referred to, especially in the LLM context, as post-training.
 In fact, LLMs are almost universally trained in multiple phases.
 After pretraining to maximize the likelihood of observed data, they typically undergo an instruction tuning phase which involves fine-tuning the base model with supervised data in the form of instruction, response pairs.
 A final stage is RLHF (reinforcement learning with human feedback) where human feedback on generated content is used to align the model to human values and preferences.

 There is little theoretical understanding of this stage-wise training pipeline.
-More research is needed to understanding the role of each stage has in the final behavior of the model.
+More research is needed to understand the role each stage has in the final behavior of the model.
 We also need to better understand the sequence in which various behaviors are induced or reinforced.
-We have fairly clean abstraction, both probabilistic and game theoretic, of the pretraining phase.
+We have fairly clean abstraction, both probabilistic and game-theoretic, of the pretraining phase.
 It remains to be seen if similar abstractions exist for other training stages.

 A lot of recent work on LLMs has gone into enhancing their reasoning capabilities especially in coding and math problems.
 An important post-training stage for developing reasoning LLMs is RLVR (reinforcement learning with verifiable rewards).
 This is a variation on RLHF where instead of human feedback, an LLM is fine-tuned to maximize a verifiable reward, i.e., an unambiguous signal that indicates correctness of the LLM's output.
+Examples of verifiable rewards include unit tests for code generation, numerical equality checks for mathematical questions, and other programmatically checkable criteria that unambiguously certify correctness.
 RLVR is often used in conjunction with CoT (Chain of Thought) traces where the LLM's output includes a full trace of the reasoning steps that led to the final answer.
 Sometimes there is a distinction made between outcome-based rewards, which only reward getting the final answer correct, and process-based rewards, which also reward partial progress towards the correct solution.

 RLVR and CoT-based training has been the subject of some recent theoretical work that use learning-theory tools to shed light on reasoning LLMs.
 Joshi et al.~\cite{joshi2025theory} study a model of autoregressive CoT generation in which a single, time-invariant ``step function" is applied repeatedly to produce a reasoning trace.
 They analyze the sample and computational complexity of learning this step function in settings where intermediate steps are observed or latent.
 One of their main results is that time-invariance provides sample complexity which is independent of the chain length.
 They also show that attention mechanisms emerge naturally in this framework.
 Balcan et al.~\cite{balcan2025learning} address a complementary question: in RLVR pipelines, verifiers are often assumed to be given, but in practice they must themselves be learned from data.
 For example, if reasoning traces are in natural language then there may not be a formal checker.
 They formalize this problem in a PAC-learning framework, characterizing when such verifiers can be learned from labeled correct and incorrect traces, and proving both sample-complexity upper bounds and impossibility results under different data-access assumptions.